trakkamartin/traceysprojects/README.md

 * How is the company funded?
 How much funding have they received?

+Open is a privately owned company that initially raised $6 million from investors, including Richard Enthoven, and Hollard Insurance Group.
+The company's insurance products are also underwritten by Hollard Insurance Group.
+(Quote from Wikipedia https://en.wikipedia.org/wiki/Open_Insurancereferencing,  "Huddle Money raises $6m to create peer-to-peer bank".
+2016-06-20.
+Retrieved 2016-07-04.)

 ## Business Activities:

 * What specific financial problem is the company or project trying to solve?

-OPEN seeks to provide digital insurance solution for the insurance industry, including car, home and travel insurance to create faster access for customer and making it easier to buy and manage, saving insurers money.
+OPEN seeks to provide digital insurance solution for the insurance industry, including car, home and travel insurance to create faster access for customer and making it easier to buy and manage, saving insurers money. (https://beopen.com/about-us/company visited on 21 November 2021)

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?